40ants/reblocks/README.md

 ## The Tasks-list widget

-Below we define a more general widget that contains a list of tasks, and we tell Weblocks how to display them by *specializing* the [`reblocks/widget:render`][c703] generic-function for our newly defined classes:
+Below we define a more general widget that contains a list of tasks, and we tell Reblocks how to display them by *specializing* the [`reblocks/widget:render`][c703] generic-function for our newly defined classes:

 ```